Latrobe councilman, former firefighter charged with stealing fire department funds

 Gardner declined comment but said the investigation is ongoing.

+Brasile told the Tribune-Review on Tuesday that the funds were discovered missing during an audit.
+His leadership of the department is criticized in the federal lawsuit, which is pending.

+"It's a day of redemption and vindication for myself as chief and for the whole Latrobe Fire Department," Brasile said.

-Latrobe Police Chief John Sleasman, who was at Mahady's office during the arraignments, said the complaints were first brought to the attention of his department but were turned over to county detectives because of potential conflicts of interest.
+City police Chief John Sleasman, who was at Mahady's office during the arraignments, said the complaints were first brought to the attention of his department but turned over to county detectives because of potential conflicts of interest.

 Preliminary hearings are scheduled Aug.
 2.